OpenSourceEconomics/econ-project-templates/{{cookiecutter.project_slug}}/src_stata/documentation/analysis.rst

 Main model estimations / simulations
 ************************************

-Documentation of the code in *src/analysis*.
+Documentation of the code in *src.analysis*.
 This is the core of the project.

 First stage estimation of expropriation risk on log mortality